csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria.

-Main Goals (highlight the user stories which meet these, but we can show the other ones as well) Able to request a ramp
+Main Goals (highlight the user stories which meet these, but we can show the other ones as well):

+1. Able to request a ramp
-Checkbox for subsidy
+2. Checkbox for subsidy
-Checkbox for teacher
+3. Checkbox for teacher
-Detail how to take proper photos
+4. Detail how to take proper photos
-Authentication
+5. Authentication
-Client account
+6. Client account
-Admin account
+7. Admin account
-Organize and Display relevant information
+8. Organize and Display relevant information
-Client will see only their request and its status Admin can see all requests and all of their status’ Admin can filter info as needed
+9. Client will see only their request and its status
+10. Admin can see all requests and all of their status’
+11. Admin can filter info as needed

-Main user stories (followed by acceptance criteria after each story):
+### Main user stories (followed by acceptance criteria after each story):

 As a StopGap project manager, I want to easily see all the ramp information for each client in one place, so I can be better organized
 Be able to gather ramp request information from the database and display it on screen